mstange/samply/samply-api/README.md

 # samply-api

 This crate implements a JSON API for profiler symbolication with the help of local symbol files.
-It exposes a single function `query_api`, and uses the `samply-symbols` crate for its implementation.
+It exposes a single type called `API`, and uses the `samply-symbols` crate for its implementation.

 The API is documented in [API.md](../API.md).